 The total GDP of Spain is over US $1.2 trillion and with a contribution of 3.6% from the digital economy, Spain’s data center industry is thriving.
 Besides Spain’s data centers, the digital economy includes 19.18 million fixed line telephone subscriptions and 50.92 million mobile telephone subscriptions.

 Spain contains several data center clusters throughout the country, providing plenty of colocation opportunities.
 The primary colocation data center markets in Spain are:

 The majority of Spain’s submarine cables can be found in the south, connecting Europe to Africa.
 There are 102 Spanish data centers, of which the majority are located in and around Madrid and Barcelona.
 Large carrier neutral Spanish data centers feature rich ecosystems and state-of-the-art equipment, ensuring maximum uptime and connectivity to over 184 service providers.

 Cloudscene compares and ranks data centers, cloud service providers and network fabrics in a given market by a range of different qualities including ecosystem size and network size.

 The top five colocation facilities in Spain are:

 The top five data center operators in Spain are:

 Top Service Providers

 The top five cloud service providers in Spain are:

-Spain is relatively safe from most catastrophic dangers with a low risk factor of 3.05% according to the World Risk Report.
+Spain is relatively safe from most threats of natural dangers with a low risk factor of 3.05% according to the World Risk Report.
 The most prominent dangers to data centers in Spain include floods, storms and earthquakes.